 Tom Ferriss is a 2012 graduate of Harvard Law School and a PhD candidate in the Harvard Department of Statistics.
 He is currently a Statistician at Google.
-Tom works with the Lab on the Divorce study and the Federal Court Mediation study.
+Tom works with the A2J Lab on the Federal Court Mediation study.

-Christopher L. Griffin, Jr. is Visiting Professor and Research Scholar at the James E. Rogers College of Law at the University of Arizona.
-The Lab’s former Research Director, Chris now participates in the Pretrial Release evaluations.
+Christopher L. Griffin, Jr. is Director of Empirical & Policy Research and Research Professor at the James E. Rogers College of Law at the University of Arizona.
+The A2J Lab’s former Research Director, Chris now participates in the pretrial release evaluations.

-Dalié Jiménez is an Associate Professor of Law at the University of Connecticut School of Law.
-She writes about consumer law and bankruptcy, and works with the Lab on Financial Distress.
+Dalié Jiménez is a Professor of Law at the University of California, Irvine School of Law.
+She writes about consumer law and bankruptcy, and works with the A2J Lab on Financial Distress.
 She spent a year at the Consumer Financial Protection Bureau studying issues around consumer reporting and debt collection.
-Contact: dalie.jimenez[at]uconn.edu.

-Dr. Roseanna Sommers is a Bigelow Teaching Fellow and Lecturer in Law at the University of Chicago Law School.
+Dr. Roseanna Sommers is an Assistant Professor of Law at the University of Michigan.
 She has a JD/PhD from Yale Law School and Yale University and a research focus on bringing behavioral science to matters of law and public policy.
-Roseanna is working with the Lab on The Problem of Default and the Divorce study.
-She has helped the lab develop its online research program, which it uses to pilot-test intervention materials iteratively, before testing them in the field.
+Roseanna worked with the A2J Lab on The Problem of Default and the Divorce studies.
+She has helped the Lab develop its online research program, which it uses to pilot-test intervention materials iteratively, before testing them in the field.